 Four… endurance athletes are doing exactly what endurance athletes are supposed to do!
 And some people just like to run!
 Let them, and mind your own training business!

 These arguments are getting so old, that I don’t even have to write a new blog post, simply reprint the one I wrote years ago.
-I could update this article given recent events such as the death of Micah True, and some of the new studies, and so on.
-But it’s the same old story in a new package….
+I could update this article based on some of the newest studies, but it’s the same old story in a new package….

 So I’m pulling this post out of the archives and reprinting it again for you (and our new readers), word for word today.
 Let me just briefly add this: